Cultural legacy of Ivan Mazepa: Byron's poem

 Lord Byron published his narrative poem in 1819.
 According to the poem, the young Mazeppa is serving as a page at the Court of King John II Casimir Vasa when he has a love affair with the Polish Countess Theresa, married to a much older count.
 On discovering the affair, the count punishes Mazeppa by tying him naked to a wild horse and setting the horse loose.
 The bulk of the poem describes this traumatic journey.
 The poem has been praised for its "vigor of style and its sharp realization of the feelings of suffering and endurance".

 There is no historical evidence to support that Mazepa was exiled from Poland because of a love affair, nor that he was punished by being strapped to a wild horse.
 However, this colorful legend was in circulation before Byron published his poem.
 Voltaire repeats it in History of Charles XII, King of Sweden (1731).
 This appears to have been Byron's main source for his poem: his 'Advertisement' to the poem includes three long quotations from this work.
-Several critics have also speculated that Byron was familiar with the Mémoires d'Azéma (1764) by the French writer André Guillaume Contant Dorville, as there are significant similarities between the plot of that novel and of Byron's poem.
+Several critics have also speculated that Byron was familiar with the Mémoires d'Azéma (1764) by the French writer André-Guillaume Contant d'Orville, as there are significant similarities between the plot of that novel and of Byron's poem.